 The behaviors and intricacies of the natural world have always been a fascination of mine.
 From a young age, I was drawn to nature.
-Exploring the creeks and forests on our property in rural Indiana, I would dig clay from the edges of the crystal clear creek waters to make little sculptures that would then dry and harden on the sun-drenched granite rocks speckled along the shore.
+Exploring the creeks and forests on our property in rural Indiana, I would dig clay from the edges of the clear creek waters to make little sculptures that would then dry and harden on the sun-drenched granite rocks.
 Art mixed with science has followed me since those early years.

 As my love for science deepened over the years so did my growing interest in storytelling through writing and photography.
-I have published in various outlets from the St. Pete Times to Motherboard to Climate Progress and even published a book chapter.
-My current interests are non-fiction essays and features, multimedia pieces, and profiles of interesting people.
+I have published in various outlets from literary journals to mainstream news, and I’ve even published an academic book chapter on the role of science communication.
 I write about science, nature, and adventure.

 I reside in Washington, DC, and have spent the last ten years working at that intersection of science, policy, and communication.
 I have an MA in Science Writing from Johns Hopkins University and an MS in Marine Science from the University of South Florida.
 I enjoy spending my time writing, climbing, skiing, diving, and exploring nature.

 It is not knowledge, but the act of learning, not possession but the act of getting there, which grants the greatest enjoyment. –Carl Friedrich Gauss